jnilla/phing-joomla-extension-builder/README.md

 # phing-joomla-extension-builder

-Phing script for Joomla 2.5 and 3.0 extensions building automation.
+Phing script for Joomla 2.5 and 3.0 extension building automation.

 ## Introduction